DataDog/documentation/content/en/security/cloud_siem/investigate_security_signals.md

 Do one of the following to view the suppression rules affecting the detection rule that generated the signal:

+- In the **What Happened** section, click hover your mouse over the funnel icon and click **Add Suppression**.
+- In the **Next Steps** section, click **Edit Suppressions** to go to the detection rule editor to see the suppression section of that rule.
 - Click the **Suppressions** tab to see a list of suppressions, if there are any.
 Click **Edit Suppressions** to go to the detection rule editor to see the suppression section of that rule.
-- In the **Next Steps** section, click **Edit Suppressions** to go to the detection rule editor to see the suppression section of that rule.

 ## Collaborate